keyboard_arrow_up

 Extraction Process

 Nickel ore is extracted from deposits through the process of extractive metallurgy, in which the raw metal material is extracted from the ore and purified into a refined form.
-The most common way the raw material is extracted is through pyrometallurgical extraction, but recent developments have made hydrometallurgy another viable process.
+The most common way the raw material is extracted is through pyrometallurgical extraction, but recent developments have made hydrometallurgy another viable process depending on ore chemistry, recovery goals, operating cost, and the desired downstream nickel product.

 Nickel Processing and Refinement

 Using conventional roasting and reduction processes, the refined form of nickel is able to yield a purity of greater than 75%.
 However, this level of purity can be increased through further processing.
 The Mond process, in which nickel oxides (nickel combined with oxygen) are converted into purified nickel, is able to achieve a purity of 99%.
-The nickel produced during this process is known as carbonyl nickel because carbon monoxide is utilized in the process.
+The nickel produced during this process is known as carbonyl nickel because carbon monoxide is utilized in the process, making it useful for applications that require tightly controlled chemistry.

 Shaping Process

 After nickel has been refined, nickel suppliers shape the metal into various shapes and parts for fabricators to use down the line.
-Nickel suppliers like to have in stock nickel shapes such as: nickel sheet, nickel plate, nickel rods, nickel bar and, sometimes, nickel tubing.
+Nickel suppliers like to have in stock nickel shapes such as nickel sheet, nickel plate, nickel rods, nickel bar and, sometimes, nickel tubing.
+Stock availability, gauge range, bar dimensions, and alloy grade can all influence which supplier is the best fit for a given order.

 Nickel Extrusion

-During nickel extrusion, nickel is heated to a molten state and then shaped by forcing the pliable nickel through a die.
+During nickel extrusion, nickel is heated to a molten or highly workable state and then shaped by forcing the pliable nickel through a die.
 Nickel extrusion can produce nickel sheets, bars, rods and tubing.
-Note: Nickel extrusion is the least common form of nickel forming.
+Note: Nickel extrusion is the least common form of nickel forming, but it can still be a useful option when buyers need custom cross-sections or specialized profiles.

 Cold Drawing